NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 ![Architecture](images/Monitoring_ONTAP_Services_Architecture-2.png)

 ## Prerequisites
-- An FSx for NetApp ONTAP file system you want to monitor.
+- One or more FSx for NetApp ONTAP file system you want to monitor.
 - An S3 bucket to store the configuration and event status files, as well as the Lambda layer zip file.
     - You will need to download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/lambda_layer.zip) from this repo and upload it to the S3 bucket.
 Be sure to preserve the name `lambda_layer.zip`.
 - The security group associated with the FSx for ONTAP file system must allow inbound traffic from the Lambda function over TCP port 443.